 - Manufacturers that sold less than 100 VDDs to Indiana households, as reported on their registration form, are not be subject to the variable recycling fee.

-- Beginning in 2014, IDEM will provide a statement to each manufacturer subject to a variable recycling fee by each September 1.
+- IDEM provides a statement to each manufacturer subject to a variable recycling fee by each September 1.

 - Manufacturers may petition the Recycling Market Development Board for relief from the variable recycling fee.